JospenWolongwo/event-planning-portal/README.md

 1. Create a new Supabase project
 2. Run the migration scripts in the `supabase/migrations` folder
 3. Set up storage buckets for event images and user avatars
+4. Configure Row Level Security (RLS) policies for secure data access

+## Authentication

+### For Testing/Development

+**Important**: For ease of testing, **all authenticated users** can access admin features!

+The app provides two simple options for authentication:

+1. **Test Mode**: Click the 'Test Application' button on the login page to instantly access the app without email verification.

+2. **Email Authentication**: Enter your email to receive a magic link (for standard authentication flow testing).

+Once authenticated, you can access the admin dashboard through the user dropdown menu in the navigation bar or by visiting `/admin`.

+### Admin Features Available to All Authenticated Users

+- Create, edit, and delete events
+- Upload event images
+- Manage event details
+- View registrations

+This simplified access model is specifically for this testing/demo version to allow interviewers and testers to easily evaluate the application's functionality.

+## Payment Testing

+The application supports multiple payment methods for testing:

+### Credit Card Testing

+Use the following test card details:
+- **Card Number**: 4242 4242 4242 4242
+- **Expiry Date**: Any future date (e.g., 12/25)
+- **CVC**: Any 3 digits (e.g., 123)
+- **Name**: Any name

+### Mobile Money Testing

+For MTN Mobile Money testing:
+- **Phone Number**: +237 650000000
+- **OTP Code**: 123456

+For Orange Money testing:
+- **Phone Number**: +237 690000000
+- **OTP Code**: 123456

+## Event Media Handling

+Event images are stored in Supabase Storage with the following specifications:

+1. **Image Storage**:
+   - All event images are stored in the `event-images` bucket in Supabase
+   - User avatars are stored in the `avatars` bucket

+2. **Image Optimization**:
+   - Images are automatically optimized using Next.js Image component
+   - Supported formats: JPEG, PNG, WebP
+   - Maximum upload size: 5MB

+3. **Image Requirements**:
+   - Event cover images: 1200x630px (16:9 ratio) recommended
+   - Event gallery images: 800x800px (1:1 ratio) recommended
+   - User avatars: 400x400px (1:1 ratio) recommended

+4. **Implementation**:
+   - Use the `EventMediaUploader` component for uploading event images
+   - Images are processed and resized on the client before uploading
+   - CDN caching is enabled for faster loading

 ## Deployment